brpo01/terraform-module/terraform-module.md

 }
 ```

+- Also, define a terraform.tfvars file to keep your secret outputs.

 - Now we are done with refactoring our code into modules.
 Run *terraform plan* to see all the resources that will be created.

 ![2](https://user-images.githubusercontent.com/47898882/138969554-04245a17-5d3e-422c-a2b2-58789ddfacd6.JPG)

 - Now, the code is much more well-structured and can be easily read, edited and reused

+### You have done a great job developing and refactoring AWS Infrastructure as Code with Terraform!